Mediterranean Diet Meal Plan for Beginners

 Author’s Tip:

-Add some fruits and vegetables to your food to make your Mediterranean diet and see if it works for you.
+Add some fruits and vegetables to your food to make your Mediterranean diet and see if it works.
 Happy Mediterranean Dieting!

 Mediterranean Diet Lunch Ideas